-After reading Bear Wants More by Karma Wilson several times to my 3½ year old daughter at bedtime, she began taking an interest in the “honey cakes” that Gopher baked for Bear in the story.
+When my daughter was three years old, she was a little obsessed with the book Bear Wants More, by Karma Wilson.
+She began taking an interest in the “honey cakes” that Gopher baked for Bear in the story.
 She started saying, “I want some honey cakes too!”.
 It was an interesting proposition, so I agreed to bake her some honey cakes.

 In the end, this is what I came up with: